 So, what does blood oxygen saturation actually mean?
 In short, blood oxygen saturation is the amount of oxygen within a blood cell.
 The importance of this concept rests on the fact that higher levels of blood cell oxygen saturation will ultimately permit easier breathing and reduced shortness of breath.
 Though the symptoms of COPD and other lung diseases can be addressed through a variety of natural treatment options, understanding one’s personal health is imperative to health management and decision making moving forward.

-With your health in mind, the Lung Institute is here to give you the information you need on Oxygen Saturation Levels: What Do They Mean, and What Can You Do?
+With your health in mind, the Lung Health Institute is here to give you the information you need on Oxygen Saturation Levels: What Do They Mean, and What Can You Do?

 Oxygen Saturation Levels: What Are They?

-As we mentioned, oxygen saturation levels are the amount of oxygen your blood cells are able to retain.
+As we mentioned, oxygen saturation levels are the amount of oxygen your blood cells retain.
 To put this in perspective, imagine a subway network.
 The tunnels are your veins, the subway train is your blood, the individual cars are your blood cells and the people inside are oxygen.
 As the subway train travels from station to station spreading oxygen throughout the body, oxygen saturation represents the amount of oxygen (in this case people) that are within each car.

 Under the best case scenario, each individual car is packed full of people.
-However, for those with COPD and other lung diseases, these cars can be a bit lighter than normal, or perhaps some of the other cars themselves are empty.
+However, for those with COPD and other lung diseases, these cars can be a bit lighter than normal, or perhaps some of the cars are empty.
 In this sense, oxygen saturation levels show how efficiently your body is utilizing oxygen and can be used to give insight on its delivery throughout the body.

 What Do Oxygen Saturation Levels Mean?